RyogaMasaki/megadev/README.md

 # MegaDev
-A very minimal Sega Megadrive development framework
+A very minimal Sega Megadrive development framework.
+Useful as boilerplate for a new project.

 ## DISCLAIMER - DO NOT USE THIS
 This project is primarily a personal one to sharpen assembly coding skills as well as to familiarize myself with Megadrive hardware and development.
 Things are not complete and are certainly not optimal.